 Fair Use Statement

-We all have to deal with job stress and the loss of sleep that often results from it.
-If you know someone who struggles to wind down after a long day at work and would benefit from this information, this study is worth sending their way, provided that it’s for noncommercial reuse.
+We all have to deal with job stress and the loss of sleep and the inability to fall asleep quickly that often results from it.
+Do you know someone who struggles to wind down after a long day at work and would benefit from this information?
+This study is worth sending their way, provided that it’s for noncommercial reuse.